mai-efat/NTI-final-project/README.md

 - **`Dockerfile`**: Configuration to build Docker images for the application (front-end and back-end).
 - **`docker-compose.yml`**: Defines and runs multi-container Docker applications.
 It includes front-end, back-end, and MongoDB services.
-- **`package.json`**: The Node.js package manager file that defines dependencies and scripts for both front-end and back-end.

 ## **Technologies Used**
 - **Docker**: For containerization of the application.
 - **Docker Compose**: For running multi-container Docker applications.